dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 We'll explain what we think happened later in the post.

 ### Full Comparison
-TODO: what's different than reported in the papers?
+TODO: what's different than reported in the papers? why is uncertainty so good?

 But all of this is just a comparison on MNIST, the most worn out dataset in history.
 We'd like to compare the methods on more realistic datasets and with a larger batch size, which simulates real-life active learning problems better.
 For that we turn to a image classification dataset that is only a bit less worn out - [CIFAR][CIFAR]!